top of page

 Marriage and the Invention of Rank

-Ottoman sultans avoided formal marriage to slave concubines for generations.
-Marriage implied recognition, and recognition implied parity.
-The dynasty preferred ambiguity.
+For generations, Ottoman sultans avoided formal marriage to slave concubines.
+Marriage implied recognition, and recognition implied a kind of parity the dynasty preferred to leave undefined.
+When Süleyman entered into nikâh with Hürrem, that ambiguity ended.

 The Logic of Harem Politics